-For International Women’s Day, in this series the members of the Deviance team introduce themselves and tell us what drives them.
-This time: Author KatKristall, who chooses between her personal idea of dominatrixes from late night commercials and caricatures and her love of cat ears and ruffles has found her own way.
+For International Women’s Day, members of the Deviance team introduce themselves and share what drives them.
+This time: Author KatKristall, who found her own unique path between her personal conception of dominas from late-night ads and caricatures, and her fondness for cat ears and frills.

 Who is Kat?

 I am a young woman in BDSM.
-It’s always been that way, it’s still that way.
-That makes me desirable, but also vulnerable.
-I am inquisitive with an educational mission.
-In general, I’m too “young” for everything, but I’ve been in the scene long enough to be considered a precocious encyclopedia serve and still have missed “the real good time”.
+That’s always been the case, and it still is.
+It makes me desirable but also vulnerable.
+I’m curious with an educational mission.
+I may generally be “too young” for everything, but I’ve been around the community long enough to serve as a wise old dictionary and still miss out on “the real good times.”

 Self-image vs. cliche

-When one thinks of a Femdom, they often imagine a 1.85m tall Amazon, equally graceful and strong.
-She strides in her 20cm high heels with real model proportions, her hair tied tightly in a ponytail.
-Her cheekbones could be the ticket to Gondolin.
-Then, with her perfect lips, she breathes a command to her kneeling counterpart, which, in a few words, with the precision of an action hero, leads to subby meltdown.
-Finally, there is a bow in humble obedience.
+When people think of a Femdom, they often picture a 6’1” Amazon, graceful yet strong.
+She struts in 8-inch heels, with real model proportions, her hair tied in a strict ponytail.
+Her cheekbones could be the gateway to Gondolin.
+Then she commands her kneeling Sub in a soft voice, and with the precision of an action hero, they melt into submission.
+Finally, they bow in humble obedience.

-And then there is me.
-Just six centimeters above average, I would probably rather chill out in Minas Tirith.
-I like to make Star Wars jokes in sessions, I like cat ears on everyone (especially me) and I know the poker ap by heart.
-No, this isn’t an advertisement for me, because this realization and self-acceptance wasn’t really easy for me.
+And then there’s me.
+At barely six centimeters above average height, I’d probably be chilling in Minas Tirith.
+I like to make Star Wars jokes during sessions, adore cat ears (especially on me), and can recite the Pokerrap from memory.
+No, this isn’t an ad for me, as realizing and accepting this wasn’t easy.

-My picture of Dominance was characterized by James Bond, Elizabeth Taylor as Cleopatra and clichéd caricatures of the 1960s coupled with late-night sex commercials.
+My concept of dominance was shaped by James Bond, Elizabeth Taylor as Cleopatra, and cliched 1960s caricatures mixed with late-night sex ads.

 You know, the one where a dominatrix says in a stern voice “CALL ME!” says into the camera.